hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_flavor_exclusions.rst

    * Format: String(32)
    * Synopsis:
-      Is the name of the group owning the flavor exception.
+      Is the name of the group owning the flavor exclusion.

 Columns: